Skip to content

 Q: How can I get more eyes on blog posts?

-A: Promote new content via email, social channels.
+A: Promote new content via email and social channels.
 Enable internal linking.

 Create a post in WordPress Conclusion

-Creating compelling WordPress posts is a masterable skill open to all with a bit of guidance around optimization best practices.
+Creating compelling WordPress posts is a masterable skill open to all, with some guidance around optimization best practices.
 Formatting content in readable ways using site architecture elements like titles and imagery enhances visitor interactions.

-Promoting completed posts via multiple channels including email and social campaigns ensures content gets discovered.
+Promoting completed posts via multiple channels, including email and social campaigns, ensures that content is discovered.
 Maintaining an editorial calendar helps keep publishing consistent for return readers.

 Leave a comment